apache/incubator-kie-kogito-images/README.md

 #### Jobs Services All-in-one

-The Jobs Services All in One image provides the option th run any supported variant that we have at disposal, which are:
+The Jobs Services All in One image provides the option to run any supported variant that we have at disposal, which are:

 - PostgreSQL
 - Infinispan